 The fellows undertake to be present in Istanbul for the duration of the fellowship.
 In the case of absences that are not related to the project and that together exceed one-tenth of the total duration of the fellowship, the cash grant may be subsequently reduced.
 If the absence is brought about by urgent personal reasons, the management of the Cultural Academy will decide on exceptions.
 As soon as the absence exceeds a quarter of the total duration of the fellowship, the stay is considered canceled.
 Acceptance of the fellowship establishes the obligation to use the offered funding opportunities.

 The production of concrete artistic results on the part of the fellowship holders during their stay is welcome.
 This is not, however, an obligation.
-If works are created during the tenure of the fellowship, reference should be made to the support of the Academy in publications.
-Open-mindedness towards the host country, willingness to network with the Turkish cultural scene and participation in events is expressly desired.
+If works are created during the tenure of the fellowship, reference need be made to the support of the Academy in publications.
+Open-mindedness towards the host country, willingness to network with the Turkish cultural scene, and participation in events is expressly desired.
 At the end of the fellowship, fellowship holders are expected to submit a written report about their stay.

 The residency includes a furnished accommodation (apartment with cooking facilities and bathroom),communal use of a multi-purpose room usable as a studio, of a rehearsal room (with Steinway piano and drums) and of an event space used by several organizations.